 Both of these methods offer a quick fix, but neither is the most comprehensive of solutions.
 The way in which viruses work means that the infection could have spread to system folders.
 If the problem persists, opt for the more robust CleanMyMac 3.

-How to remove a virus on Mac with CleanMyMac 3
+How to remove malware on Mac with CleanMyMac X

-If malware is lurking within the folders of an app, it won’t be after CleanMyMac is done with it.
+If malware is lurking within your Mac, it won’t be after CleanMyMac is done with it.

-1. Download CleanMyMac 3 (free download) and launch the app.
+- Download CleanMyMac X (free download) and launch the app.

-CleanMyMac 3 will remove all supporting files, binaries, user data, and logs associated with the app, sending the malware into oblivion.
+CleanMyMac X will remove all malicious files and apps sending the malware into oblivion.